PGA: Personalizing Grasping Agents with Single Human-Robot Interaction: EXPERIMENTS

 \subsection{Qualitative Analysis}

 Through qualitative analysis, shown in Fig.~\ref{fig:qualitative}, we visualize examples from the various phases including \textit{Object Information Acquisition}, \textit{Propagation through Reminiscence}, and \textit{Personalized Object Grounding}.
-For a comprehensive understanding, we compare the performance of PGA against the Passive model, which shows the most strong performance among the baselines.
-The Passive model does not leverage the data acquired from \textit{robot-object interaction}.
+For a comprehensive understanding, we compare the performance of PGA against the PassivePGA model.

 One striking observation is PGA's adeptness at inspecting objects from diverse angles as seen in `\textit{robot-object interaction}'.
 This allows PGA to recognize variations in object orientation, \textit{e.g.}, views from the rear or the base.
-In instances such as those represented in (c), (d), (e), and (f), the Passive model often overlooks objects in the \textit{Reminiscence} that differ from their presentations in the \textit{human-robot interaction} phase.
-We conjecture that the omitted samples, \textit{e.g.}, (d), (e), and (f), in the training phase affect some wrong prediction results as in C and D. Moreover, as detailed in Sec.~\ref{ssec:offline}, the Passive model occasionally tends to propagate towards ambiguous boxes in the \textit{Reminiscence}, as depicted in (a).
-Such behavior can lead to inaccurate grounding, as observed in A. The tendency of propagating towards incorrect boxes might have affected in some results shown in panel B.
+In instances such as those represented in (c), (d), (e), and (f), the PassivePGA model often overlooks objects in the \textit{Reminiscence} that differ from their appearances in the \textit{human-robot interaction} phase.
+We conjecture that the omitted samples, \textit{e.g.}, (d), (e), and (f), in the training phase affect some wrong prediction results as in C and D. For example, consider the case of ``the charger for my brand new MacBook''.
+With the aid of \textit{robot-object interaction}, PGA successfully propagates to samples viewed from different angles.
+However, PassivePGA fails to capture such samples as shown in (d) and (e).
+In sample D, it is evident that PassivePGA makes an incorrect inference, while PGA's inference is accurate.
+Moreover, as detailed in Sec.~\ref{ssec:offline}, the PassivePGA model occasionally tends to propagate towards ambiguous boxes in the \textit{Reminiscence}, as depicted in (a).
+Such behavior can lead to inaccurate grounding, as observed in the red box in sample A. The tendency of propagating towards incorrect boxes might have affected in some results shown in panel B.

-Despite PGA's robust grounding abilities as seen through A-D, challenges persist in some complex scenarios, such as in a scenario like E, where objects are situated in highly cluttered environments.
+Despite PGA's robust grounding abilities as seen through A-D, challenges persist in some complex scenarios, such as in a scenario like E, where objects are situated in highly cluttered environments---the difficulty reflected in the lower scores of Cluttered split in Tab.~\ref{tab:offline}.
 Nevertheless, our qualitative analysis reveals PGA's successful \textit{Propagation through} \textit{Reminiscence}, enhanced by the \textit{robot-object interaction}, yielding promising results in Personalized Object Grounding.